ajs17/memills-ng/content/family-of-edward-hallock-mills/assets/images/long-island/Nathanial_Woodhull.md

 ---
-citation: "The Capture of Nathaniel Woodhull, public domain photograph uploaded by anonymous member, wikipedia.org."
+citation: "The Capture of Nathaniel Woodhull, public domain image uploaded by anonymous member, wikipedia.org."
 ---